AllanBallester/RiSE/README.md

 # RiSE Homeless Giving - Code Against Poverty 👨🏻‍💻!!!

 Invest 1 min here and you are building technology that is solving poverty.
 With our application we connect homeless people with local generous citizens.
-Today it's an web app tomorrow it will be an Android and iOS app or an AI, whatever our craziness will bring us to solve poverty !!!
+Today it's an web app tomorrow it will be an Android and iOS app or an AI, whatever craziness will bring us to solve poverty !!!
 Already 1000+ donations has been realised thanks to this tech, let's go beyond !

 👉https://www.risekindness.com/